Ask users for Phone numbers

 }) }}

-If you wish to include an example telephone number (in hint text for example), Ofcom maintains a list of numbers that are reserved for use in media.
+If you wish to include an example phone number (in hint text for example), Ofcom maintains a list of numbers that are reserved for use in media.
 These are:

 • UK non-geographic: 01632 960000 to 960999